NodeMixaholic/robloxvc/README.md

 1. run "node index.js"
 2. insert the script from the client folder to your game inside startercharacterscripts
 3. edit the url so it matches your server, not mine.
-4. also in startercharacterscripts, put a 1000hz sound called "forAThousand" (no quotes)
+4. also in startercharacterscripts, put a 1 second long 1000hz sinewave sound called "forAThousand" (no quotes)